Drumstick leaves with lentils and coconut

 1-2 dried red chiles

 Heat the oil in a large flat pan on medium heat, large enough for all the vegetables and the cooked dal.
-Add the mustard seeds, cumin seeds, urad dal, and the red chiles and sauté for 30 seconds till the mustard seeds begin to pop.
-Add the drumstick leaves, sugar and salt and cook for 4-5 minutes till the leaves are cooked through.
-You want the leaves to still have some structure and are not cooked to a mush.
+Add the mustard seeds, cumin seeds, urad dal, and the red chiles and sauté for 30 seconds until the mustard seeds begin to pop.
+Add the drumstick leaves, sugar, and salt and cook for 4-5 minutes until the leaves are cooked through.
+You want the leaves to still have some structure and not be cooked to a mush.

-Add the cooked dal and mix well to evenly distribute the dal, leaves and spices.
-Taste and adjust salt and spice.
+Add the cooked dal and mix well to distribute the dal, leaves and spices evenly.
+Taste and adjust salt and seasoning.

 Serve warm as a side with chapattis.